-Conditions are AND-combined
+By Default conditions are AND-combined

-An Operator can be associated with multiple conditions which define its execution behavior.
-Conditions are AND combined to describe the current state of an operator.
-For an operator to be executed by the scheduler, all the conditions must be in READY state and conversely, the operator is unscheduled from execution whenever any one of the scheduling terms reaches NEVER state.
-The priority of various states during AND combine follows the order NEVER, WAIT_EVENT, WAIT_TIME, and READY.
+An Operator can be associated with multiple conditions that define its execution behavior.
+By default, conditions are AND combined to describe the operator's current state.
+For an operator to be executed by the scheduler, all conditions must be in the READY state.
+Conversely, the operator is unscheduled whenever any of the scheduling terms reaches the NEVER state.
+The priority of various states during AND combine follows the order NEVER, WAIT_EVENT, WAIT, WAIT_TIME, and READY.